onetimesecret/site-policy/onetime-privacy-statement.md

 If you're **just browsing the website**, we collect the same basic information that most websites collect.
 We use common internet technologies, such as cookies and web server logs.
 This is stuff we collect from everybody, whether they have an account or not.

-The information we collect about all visitors to our website includes the visitor’s browser type, language preference, referring site, additional websites requested, and the date and time of each visitor request.
+The information we collect about all visitors to our website includes the visitor's browser type, language preference, service region, and the date and time of each visitor request.
 We also collect potentially personally-identifying information like Internet Protocol (IP) addresses.

 ##### Why do we collect this?